 We are early in our development efforts and have focused our research and development efforts to date CRISPR/Cas9, gene editing technology, identifying our initial targeted disease indications and our initial product candidates.
 Our future success depends heavily on the successful development of our CRISPR/Cas9 gene editing product candidates including our most advanced product candidate, CTX001, which targets beta-thalassemia and sickle cell disease.
 We have invested substantially all of our efforts and financial resources in the identification and preclinical development of our current product candidates.
 Our ability to generate product revenue, which we do not expect will occur for many years, if ever, will depend heavily on the successful development and eventual commercialization of our product candidates, which may never occur.
-For example, our research programs, including those subject to our joint venture with Bayer Healthcare and Collaboration Agreement and the Joint Development and Commercialization Agreement, or the JDA, with Vertex, may fail to identify potential product candidates for clinical development for a number of reasons or may fail to successfully advance any product candidates through clinical development.
-Our research methodology may be unsuccessful in identifying potential product candidates, or our potential product candidates may be shown to have harmful side effects or may have other characteristics that may make the products impractical to manufacture, unmarketable, or unlikely to receive marketing approval.
+For example, our research programs, including those subject to our joint venture with Bayer Healthcare and Collaboration Agreement and the Joint Development for a number of reasons or may fail to successfully advance any product candidates through clinical development.
+Our research methodology may be unsuccessful in identifying potential product candidates may be shown to have harmful side effects or may have other characteristics that may make the products impractical to manufacture, unmarketable, or unlikely to receive marketing approval.
 We currently generate no revenue from sales of any product and we may never be able to develop or commercialize a marketable product.

-In December 2017, we submitted CTAs in various European jurisdictions for CTX001 to begin our first clinical trial in beta-thalassemia and plan, following a pre-IND meeting with the FDA, to file an IND with the FDA in the first half of 2018 to begin our first clinical trial for CTX001 in sickle cell disease.
+In December 2017, we submitted CTAs in various European jurisdictions for CTX001 to begin our first clinical trial in betathalassemia and plan, following a pre-IND meeting with the FDA, to file an IND with the FDA in the first half of 2018 to begin our first clinical trial for CTX001 in sickle cell disease.
 The filing of future CTAs or INDs for any other product candidate we develop is subject to the identification and selection of guide RNA with acceptable efficiency.
 Subject to successful completion of preclinical toxicology testing, we also intend to file an IND for CTX101 by the end of 2018.
 Commencing any of our clinical trials is also subject to acceptance by the European regulatory authorities of our CTAs, or the FDA of our INDs, and finalizing the trial design based on discussions with the applicable regulatory authorities, including the Recombinant DNA Advisory Committee, or RAC, of the U.S. National Institutes of Health, or NIH.
 In the event that the European regulatory authorities, FDA or RAC requires us to complete additional preclinical studies or we are required to satisfy other requests, the start of our first clinical trial for our hemoglobinopathy programs or any of our other programs may be delayed.
 Even after we receive and incorporate guidance from these regulatory authorities, they could disagree that we have satisfied their requirements to commence our clinical trial or change their position on the acceptability of our trial design or the clinical endpoints selected, which may require us to complete additional preclinical studies or clinical trials or impose stricter approval conditions than we currently expect.